starxtrem/Fivem-Proxy/README.md

 ## Readme english version

-You will need a vm or vps ubuntu or debian
+You will need a vm or vps ubuntu/debian

 Here is a link to the English documentation